derekjj/2020-05-20-tell-your-story-in-data/Challenge.md

 For example:

-* Live preview (where your edits in the input area automatically show up in the preview panel)
+* Live preview (where your edits in an input area automatically show up in the preview panel)
-* Syntax highlighting for input area
-* Selectable themes for input area
-* Selectable themes for preview panel
+* Selectable themes for the resume
 * Print to PDF
-* Locally installed (using Electron, for example)
 * Responsive design

-That's it!

 The most interesting, useful, and cool designs will have a chance of winning -- and they must be written well, too.
 So, get creative :-)